Australian property bubble: Influence of banking system

 The influence of interest rates and banking policy on property prices has been noted.
 The financial deregulation has led to greater availability of credit and a variety of financial products and options.
 Presently the Reserve Bank of Australia has maintained for some time a low cash interest rate policy which has also reduced the cost of financing property purchase.
 In addition, the easy availability of interest-only loans has also made possible for property investors to borrow to purchase a property and compounding the benefits of negative gearing.

+According to Amnesty International, housing has "increasingly been treated as a means to make money, rather than as a basic human right."

 Housing costs excluded from the CPI

 One of the market distortions in the housing market relates to the calculation of the Consumer Price Index [CPI], a key metric the RBA uses to make fiscal policy decisions such as setting interest rates.
 One senior economist noted "The index ignores price changes in the single biggest purchase a person (or household) is likely to make in their lifetime – a dwelling″.
 This implies that Australia's main official cost of living measure is failing to represent actual living costs, particularly for younger Australians who may incur substantial costs of purchasing a home.